 Not once, in hundreds of competitions he attended and thousands of visits to climbing gyms across the country, did he ever see the type of negative parental involvement that often exists in most team sports.

-Not once did he see anything other complete support for fellow climbers, even direct competitors.
+Not once did he see anything other than complete support for fellow climbers, even direct competitors.
 Rather, David saw a massive community of friends, sharing the same interest, ways to improve, the same language, and the same degree of protectiveness around the positive qualities of the community.
-As someone who came from a traditional sports background, David was, many times, blown away by the strength and health of the community.
+As someone who came from a traditional sports background, David was many times, blown away by the strength and health of the community.

 With respect to alternative activities and communities where kids can find a meaningful and rewarding place, David can only speak to the benefits of rock climbing.
 And he feels so strongly about this that he partnered with one of his sons to build one of the best climbing gyms in the country, one designed and operated with a community focus and one that offers robust opportunities for kids.